History of Dedham, Massachusetts, 1700–1799: Ministers

 At the end of 1691, the congregation voted again to accept the half-way covenant and declared that John Allin, their former minister, was right to have tried to get them to accept it.
 A new minister, Joseph Belcher, began preaching in March 1692 and was installed on November 29, 1693.
 Samuel Sewall attended his ordination.
-His installation ended an eight-year gap between ministers.
 Belcher, who was orthodox in his theology and lofty in his preaching remained in the pulpit until the autumn of 1721 until illness prevented him from preaching.

 Belcher's calm demeanor was likely the reason Dedham did not get swept up in the hysteria surrounding the witch trials in Salem and surrounding communities.
 He tried to return to a voluntary contribution for his salary, in place of the taxes previously imposed, but the system failed and the Town reinstituted a tax.

 In 1721 Belcher came down with a "dangerous paralysis" and went to Roxbury to the home of his son-in-law, Rev. Thomas Walter.
 The church occasionally took up collections to support him during this time.
 Though he was unable to work, there was a custom in New England of lifetime contracts for clergy.
-The church would have to make due with visiting preachers while Belcher was still alive.
+The church made due with visiting preachers while Belcher was still alive.

-Samuel Dexter, who had a grandson with the same name that served in the cabinets of John Adams and Thomas Jefferson, was hired as the minister following Belcher's death in 1723.
+Samuel Dexter was hired as the minister following Belcher's death in 1723.